 30 April-2 September 2018 / Brussels

-An ensemble of problems as an environment.
-A metastable milieu in crisis, which evolves and changes by shifting to new dimensions out of confrontation to and resolution of problems.
+A ensemble of problematisations composing a processual environment.
+A metastable milieu in crisis, which evolves by shifting to new dimensions out of a series of confrontations with and temporary resolutions of problems.

 “There is a difference between naming and being named, and the profoundly different forms of political agency that each of these actions represent.”
 (Kester, 2004) Regardless of whether one agrees with Kester’s separation between coherent and incoherent communities (and the pragmatist politics it implies), the question in relation to artistic production as a mode of address remains whether any similar distinction can be made between naming and being named; What is representation, after all, if not the double bind between naming and being named, a constant oscillation between activation and pacification?